testingisdocumenting/znai/td-documentation-cli/documentation/charts/flow.md

 # Nodes and Edges

-DAG is defines as `JSON` inside a file.
+Flow chart is defines as `JSON` inside a file.

 :include-file: simple-dag.json

 `nodes` and `edges` is the minimum information you need to provide.

+    :include-flow-chart: simple-dag.json

 :include-flow-chart: simple-dag.json

 # Highlight